-- 5.3.3.
-An emergency manoeuvre shall not be terminated, unless the imminent collision risk disappeared, or the driver deactivated the system. - 5.3.3.1.
+5.3.3.
+An emergency manoeuvre shall not be terminated, unless the imminent collision risk disappeared, or the driver deactivated the system.

+Commented [ 18]: These words can be deleted considering para 5 2 6 7 2 2

+- 5.3.3.1.
 After an emergency manoeuvre is terminated the system shall continue to operate. - 5.3.3.2.
 If the emergency manoeuvre results in the vehicle being at standstill, the signal to activate the hazard warning lights shall be generated.
 If the vehicle automatically drives off again, the signal to deactivate the hazard warning lights shall be generated automatically. - 5.3.4.
-The vehicle shall implement a logic signal indicating emergency braking as specified in UN Regulation No. 13-H.

-[5.3.5.
-Lateral manoeuvre crossing lane markings to mitigate an imminent collision risk minimize the risk of a collision.]

-- [5.3.5.1.
-The vehicle shall only cross lane markings in response to an imminent collision risk of collision if the system has sufficient information about its surrounding to the front, and sides (as defined in paragraph 7.1.) and to the rear (as defined in paragraph 7.1. according to the following paragraphs) in order to assess the criticality of crossing the lane markings.] - [5.3.5.2.
-The activated system shall not cause a collision with another vehicle or road user in the predicted path of the vehicle when crossing lane markings in response to a risk of collision.] - [5.3.5.3.
-The vehicle shall only cross lane markings in response to a risk of collision if another vehicle in the evasive lane is not forced to unmanageably decelerate due to that manoeuvre.] - [5.3.5.3.1.
-When crossing the lane markings by not more than [30] cm, it shall be ensured that:
+The vehicle shall implement a logic signal indicating emergency braking as specified in UN Regulation No. 13-H or 13, as appropriate. - 5.3.5.
+Evasive lane crossing - [5.3.5.1.
+An evasive lane crossing shall only be performed by the ALKS when the imminent collision risk was not present or occurring within the detection ranges declared by paragraph 7.1. before it became an imminent collision risk.] - 5.3.5.2.
+If utilising an evasive lane crossing as part of an emergency manoeuvre, the ALKS shall ensure that it is as least as safe to the vehicle occupants and other road users as avoiding the imminent collision risk with the vehicle's full braking performance. - 5.3.5.3.
+The vehicle shall only cross lane markings in response to an imminent collision risk if the system has sufficient information about its surrounding to the front and side and to the rear according to the following paragraphs in order to assess the criticality of crossing the lane markings. - 5.3.5.4.
+The system shall not cause a collision with another vehicle or road user in the predicted path of the vehicle when performing an evasive lane crossing. - [5.3.5.5.
+The vehicle shall only perform an evasive lane crossing if another vehicle in the evading lane is not forced to unmanageably decelerate due to that manoeuvre.] - 5.3.5.6.
+The vehicle shall aim to return to its original lane of travel once the situation that required the evasive lane crossing has passed. - 5.3.5.7.
+An evasive lane crossing shall be indicated to other road users in accordance with national traffic rules.

-(a) The distance to a vehicle following behind in the evasive lane at equal or lower speed is greater than that which the following vehicle travels in 0.5 s; [and/or]

-(b) A minimum lateral distance of 1m to vehicles travelling in the evasive lane is ensured.]

-[5.3.5.3.2.
-When crossing the lane markings by more than [30] cm up to [half the vehicle's width], it shall be ensured that:

-(a) An approaching vehicle in the evasive lane shall not have to decelerate at a higher level than 4 m/s, 0.4 seconds after the ALKS vehicle starts crossing the lane markings, to ensure collision avoidance between the two vehicles; and

-(b) The distance to a vehicle following behind in the evasive lane at equal or lower speed is greater than that which the following vehicle travels in 0.5 s; and

-(c) The evasive lane is unoccupied across the length of the ALKS vehicle.]

-- [5.3.5.3.3.
-When crossing the lane markings by more than [half the vehicle's width], the criticality of the situation shall be assessed according to the corresponding provisions for a LCP provisions MRM lane change in paragraph 5.2.6.7.3.] - [5.3.5.4.
-The vehicle shall aim at returning to its original lane of travel once the situation that required the lateral manoeuvre has passed.] - 5.4.
+In the absence of more specific traffic rules, when initiating an evasive lane crossing that intends to cross into the evading lane by more than 30cm, the system shall indicate its intention to change into the evading lane by generating the signal to activate the direction indicator.

+- 5.4.
 Transition demand and system operation during transition phase - 5.4.1.
 The activated system shall recognise all situations in which it needs to transition the control back to the driver.

-Commented [DH9]: Superfluous wording.